A perturbative construction of primitive forms from log Landau-Ginzburg mirrors of toric manifolds: Introduction

 \subsection{Notation summary}

 In this subsection, we explain some notation that will be frequently used.
 When $P$ is a monoid, $\C[P]$ denotes the monoid ring of $P$ with coefficients in $\C$.
-We will work with analytic space and write $\text{Spec}(\C[P])$ to be the toric analytic variety.
-When $X$ is a log analytic space, we will write $X^\dag$ to emphasize the log structure.
-When $\phi: X^\dag \to Y^\dag$ is a map of log space, $\Omega^1_{X^\dag / Y^\dag}$ and $\Theta^1_{X^\dag / Y^\dag}$ denote the sheaf of relative log differential and relative log derivation on $X$ respectively.
-Let $u$ be a formal variable and $A$ be a $\C$-vector space, $A[[u]]$ and $A((u))$ denote the space of $A$-valued formal power series and formal Laurent power series in $u$ respectively.
+We will work with analytic spaces and write $\text{Spec}(\C[P])$ as the corresponding toric analytic variety.
+When $X$ is a log analytic space, we will write $X^\dag$ to emphasize its log structure.
+When $\phi: X^\dag \to Y^\dag$ is a map of log spaces, $\Omega^1_{X^\dag / Y^\dag}$ and $\Theta^1_{X^\dag / Y^\dag}$ denote the sheaf of relative log differentials and sheaf of relative log derivations on $X$ respectively.
+Let $u$ be a formal variable and $A$ be a $\C$-vector space.
+Then $A[[u]]$ and $A((u))$ denote the space of $A$-valued formal power series and formal Laurent power series in $u$ respectively.